-On April 25, 2018, our Board adopted a Clawback Policy effective for all incentive-based compensation (including equity and cash incentives) granted on or after April 25, 2018.
+On April 25, 2018, our Board adopted a Clawback Policy effective for all "incentive-based compensation" granted on or after April 25, 2018.
+Under the Clawback Policy, "incentive-based compensation" refers to "(i) the annual and other short-term incentive awards granted or earned based on individual or Company-wide goals under the Company's annual or short-term cash incentive compensation programs; (ii) the restricted stock awards and other long-term incentive awards granted or vested under the Company's equity or long-term incentive plans and programs; and (iii) any other incentive-based compensation granted or earned pursuant to an "incentive plan," as such term is defined for purposes of Regulation S-K under the Exchange Act; plus any shares of stock issued under, and/or any other benefit related to, such compensation."
 The Clawback Policy requires our Compensation Committee to direct the Company to use reasonable efforts to recover certain incentive-based compensation from our executive officers upon either of the following events: (1) the executive officer commits willful misconduct that is attributable to the Company being obligated to prepare a restatement of its financial statements; or (2) the executive officer engages in detrimental activity as defined in the Clawback Policy.
 Our Clawback Policy applies to our executive officers, which currently consists only of our NEOs.
+The Compensation Committee has the exclusive authority to determine the amount of the excess incentive-based compensation.
 For more information regarding our Clawback Policy, see "Compensation Discussion and Analysis-Clawback Policy."